MikeWoodward/UT330B/Documentation/documentation.rst

 Dependencies
 ------------

-The UT330 object depends on the following libraries
+The UT330 object depends on the following libraries:

  * datetime
  * pyserial (version 3.01)
  * time